moodboom/Reusable/JavaScript/scrap/readme.txt

-Four ways (or more!) to run:
+A ton of ways to run the scrap modules:

-   vscode:
+   1 vscode:
       open this folder /home/m/development/Reusable/JavaScript/scrap
-      use run/debug
-      (see launch.json to add more scrap files)
+      select the scrap to run, from the Run and Debug page dropdown Press the green arrow (or hit your Run key, mine is F6) (see launch.json to add more scrap files)

-   ./file.js         # it has a shebang and node will just run it node file.js      # manual
+   2 ./file.js         # it has a shebang and node will just run it 3 node file.js      # manual
-                     # paste code into browser console
-   # node [ENTER}    # to enter REPL, then paste code
+   4 browser           # copy and paste scrap code into browser console 5 # node [ENTER}    # to enter REPL, then paste code